wp-plugins/quick-navigation-interface/readme.txt

 == Frequently Asked Questions ==

 = I'm pressing the ` key, but nothing happens =

+There are a few likely causes for this:

+1. The page hasn't finished loading yet.
+Make sure you wait until the circle in the title bar has stopped spinning.
-Make sure you're not focused on an input field (like a text area or a button), and then try again.
-You can click anywhere outside an input field (like the page's background) to move the focus off of the input field.
+1. The cursor could be focused on an input field (like a text area or a button).
+Try clicking anywhere outside an input field (like the page's background) to move the focus off of the input field, and then try to open the interface again.
+1. You might be mistaking the \` (backtick) key for the ' (single-quote) key.
+You need to press the backtick key, which is normally located above the `tab` key and left of the `1` key.

-This could also happen if JavaScript execution has been halted because of errors on the page, which is most likely caused by another plugin.
-Try disabling all other plugins temporarily, and see if that solves the problem.
+1. JavaScript execution might have been halted because of errors on the page, which would most likely be caused by the theme or another plugin.
+You can check your browser's error console for details, and send the error to the plugin's developer.
+To work around it, try disabling all other plugins temporarily, and switching to one of the Core themes, and see if that solves the problem.
+If it does, turn them back on one-by-one until you isolate which one is causing the problem.

-Also, make sure you're not mistaking it for the ' (single-quote) key.
-You need to press the backtick key, which is normally located above the tab key and left of the 1 key.
+= Why doesn't the content I'm searching for show up? =

+There are a few reasons why you may not see all content.

+1. For performance reasons, only a limited number of posts are searched.
+The default is 500, and can be changed via the `qni_content_index_params` filter.
+1. The search term must match the title of the content exactly.
+It doesn't need to be the entire word, but it can't be a typo or a "fuzzy" match.
+1. You'll only be shown content that your user account has permission to edit.

-= Can I customize the keyboard shortcuts and other options? = There isn't a settings page, but all of the internal options can be modified via the `idi_options` filter.
+= Can I customize the keyboard shortcuts and other options? = There isn't a settings page, but all of the internal options can be modified via the `qni_options` filter.
 If you're not familiar with using filters, you can [learn more about them](https://developer.wordpress.org/plugins/hooks/filters/) from the WordPress Plugin Developer's Handbook, and then implement them in [a functionality plugin](http://wpcandy.com/teaches/how-to-create-a-functionality-plugin) that you write, or via a plugin like [Functionality](https://wordpress.org/plugins/functionality/).

 The values of the keys must correspond to [jQuery's standardized key codes](http://jquerypp.com/release/latest/docs/key.html), and the plugin doesn't currently support using combinations.

-= Will posts, comments, media and other content show up in the results? =

-Not right now, but that may be added in the future.
-If you'd like something that does that now, take a look at [Jarvis](https://wordpress.org/plugins/jarvis/).

 = How can I override or customize the UI templates? =

 There are several methods:

-1. Use the `idi_template_path` filter to provide an arbitrary path for any template file.
+1. Use the `qni_template_path` filter to provide an arbitrary path for any template file.
-1. Copy the file you want to replace into your theme's root file, and add `idi-` to the begining of the filename.
-For example, copy `interface.php` in the plugin's views folder to `idi-interface.php` in your theme's folder.
+1. Copy the file you want to replace into your theme's root file, and add `qni-` to the beginning of the filename.
+For example, copy `interface.php` in the plugin's views folder to `qni-interface.php` in your theme's folder.
-1. Use the `idi_template_content` filter to provide the content as a string.
+1. Use the `qni_template_content` filter to provide the content as a string.
-1. If you just want to add content to the beginning and/or end of a template, you can hook into the `idi_render_template_pre` and `idi_render_template_post` actions and echo whatever you want.
+1. If you just want to add content to the beginning and/or end of a template, you can hook into the `qni_render_template_pre` and `qni_render_template_post` actions and echo whatever you want.

 Regardless of the method you choose, all of the variables used to build the original template will be available to you.
 Read the `render_template()` function for details.